wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 WyomingCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WyomingCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Tort cases in the State of Wyoming arise as a result of a civil wrong that results in injuries on a person by another individual or business.
-Since tort cases are civil disputes, there are no criminal charges, and the court’s judgment usually involves monetary damages awarded to the aggrieved party.
+In Wyoming, tort cases arise from civil wrongdoing or disagreement that results in injuries to a person by another individual or business.
+Since tort cases are civil disputes, they rarely result in criminal charges, except if laws are broken in the process.
+In a tort case, the court’s judgment usually involves monetary damages awarded to the aggrieved party.

-The District Courts and the Circuit Courts of the Wyoming Judicial Branch hear tort cases.
+The District and Circuit Courts of the Wyoming Judicial Branch hear tort cases.
 Typically, the amount involved determines the court that hears the case.
-The Circuit Courts handle tort cases that the sought damages are less than $50,000 while the District Courts hear other tort actions.
-The District Courts also have exclusive jurisdiction over tort claims against the state.
+Circuit Courts handle tort cases where damages sought are less than $50,000, while District Courts hear other tort actions.
+The state’s District Courts also have exclusive jurisdiction over tort claims against the state.

 What is Wyoming Tort Law?

-- Every person above the age of fourteen years can file a tort case and can also be sued for damages.
-However, a guardian nominated by a minor that was sued will represent them.
+• Every person above the age of 14 may file a tort case and may also be sued for damages.
+However, a guardian nominated by a minor who was sued may represent them.

-- The Wyoming Governmental Claims Act guides the procedures that apply to tort cases against the government.
-The act ensures that the court proceedings are fair, and it also eliminates any immunity enjoyed by government entities.
+• The Wyoming Governmental Claims Act guides the procedures for tort cases against the government.
+The act ensures that court proceedings are fair and determines the provisions for the application and limitations of any immunity enjoyed by government entities.

-- The state laws impose no limit on the compensatory damages applicable for a tort case.
+• State laws impose no limit on the compensatory damages applicable to a tort case.

-- If the jury decides the plaintiff bears some blame, there is a shared fault rule that allows the court to award damages still if their fault is less than 50%.
+• If the jury decides the plaintiff bears some blame, a shared fault rule allows the court to award damages if their fault is less than 50%.

 What Kinds of Cases are Covered by Tort Law in Wyoming?

-Types of cases under tort law in Wyoming are:
+Types of cases under tort law in Wyoming typically include:

 What are the Differences Between Criminal Law and Tort Law in Wyoming?